Bureau of Curriculum and Instruction

 Course descriptions (requirements) define content standards for all subject area and grades K-12.
 For additional information, please contact any subject area specialist within the Bureau of Curriculum and Instruction.

-- Office of Library Media Services and Instructional Technology - The mission of Library Media Services and Instructional Technology is to collaborate with all stakeholders to assist schools in providing a quality education for all students and to provide guidance in delivering excellent library media and instructional technology programs.
+- Library Media Services and Instructional Technology - The mission of Library Media Services and Instructional Technology is to collaborate with all stakeholders to assist schools in providing a quality education for all students and to provide guidance in delivering excellent library media and instructional technology programs.
 Specifically, through library media and instructional technology programs, students will become active and creative locators, evaluators, and users of information.